-Diagram reference: E, F1, F2, G1, G2, R, S
+Diagram reference H, L, R, S

-The speaker outputs E, F1 and F2 are designed for active speaker systems.
+The speaker outputs \mathbf{H} are designed for active speaker systems or head-phones.
 Passive speakers cannot be used or if they are the quality will be significantly reduced.

 By using the external connections you have the possibility to connect your PC with a surround system.